learn-co-curriculum/phase-0-macos-env-verification/README.md

 ## Check Your Work

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CNuoCmve-xc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If all checks pass, you have completed your environment setup and are ready to move on!

 If something does not pass, that is okay.
 Revisit the installation instructions for the item that did not pass.
 If you are able to run the commands listed in the **Check Your Work** section for that item, this may just be an issue with the validator.

 ## Troubleshooting